 If you spend any time outdoors at all–whether you’re gardening or grilling–you’re sure to find yourself with the occasional bug bite.
-(But wait, Kris, you’re thinking.
+But wait, Kris, you’re thinking.
 Don’t you have that great mosquito repellent recipe?
 Of course I do.
-Let’s just say sometimes a girl can get a bit forgetful.)
+Let’s just say sometimes a girl can get a bit forgetful.
+And sometimes a girl needs a little natural bug bite relief.

-What I love about this recipe is that it’s totally forgiving.
+What I love about this natural bug bite relief recipe is that it’s totally forgiving.
 No sunflower oil?
 No problem.
 Substitute olive oil.
 Also: It works if you don’t exactly follow directions.
 (See my notes below.)

 - 1/2 cup sunflower oil